frankchi24/Search_Scripts/README.md

 # Search_Scripts
-This is a little tool helpping me to teach English in TV Shows.
+This is a little tool helping me teach English with some American TV Shows.

 User can search sentences and words in TV series scripts.
 They can search in a specific season or all seasons, they can also search multiple tv shows.
+They can also print the results as txt files if they want to.

 TV Shows supported:
 "How I Met Your Mother",